valflrt/fencryption/README.md

 A remake of [Fencryption](https://github.com/valflrt/fencryption) but in rust (because typescript sucks a lil' bit for this kind of project...).

+**THERE IS ABSOLUTELY NO WARRANTY THAT THIS PROGRAM DOES NOT CONTAIN VULNERABILITIES.
+USE IT AT YOUR OWN RISK.**

 ## Todo

 - [x] Provide better help about commands